 1. Seek medical attention

 First, ensure everyone receives immediate medical attention if necessary.
 Even if you have only suffered a minor injury, we recommend you present yourself at the nearest A&E or meet with your GP.
-Even if you feel okay immediately after the incident, a minor injury may become more serious.
+A minor injury may become more serious even if you feel okay immediately after the incident.

 2. Collect any information relevant to the accident and any future claim